 However, the strengths of Singing Success are also its biggest weaknesses.
 And I will explain why…

-I had a big WTF moment when I first re-visited Singing Success recently after almost ten years or so.
-Almost all of the training is still done by audio tracks – only this time, they are all mp3 recordings.
+I was surprised when I re-visited Singing Success after almost ten years or so.
+Almost all of the training is still done by audio tracks.

-You might be thinking I’m making a big deal out of this, but for me, that’s not good enough for today’s industry standard.
+You might be thinking I’m making a big deal out of this, but that’s not good enough for today’s industry standard.

 On the Singing Success platform, this is mostly what you see when you enter a course.